j-tobler/stone-placing-game/README.md

 # csse2310-assignment1
-My first c assignment for uni (badly written).
+My first c assignment for uni.

 ## Game Instructions
 The game is played on an R × C grid of cells (where R is the number of rows and C is the number of columns).
 The corners of the board are removed.
 Each cell has a point value.
 The value of the border cells is zero, interior cells have values between 1 and 9 (inclusive).
 Empty cells are indicated with a dot.